Supported internship funding extended for a fourth year

 BASE is leading on establishing a sustainable process to improve the quality of Supported Internship provision, using the Supported Internship Quality Assurance Framework (SIQAF).
 The SIQAF will provide organisations with support on completing self-assessments and auditing so that they can work towards achieving a quality kitemark that shows that they are providing true Supported Internships that lead to real jobs

-Sign up to the latest updates by using the NDTi Newsletter link here and ticking 'Internships Work'.
+Sign up to the latest updates by using the NDTi Newsletter link here and ticking 'Children and Young People'.

 Today the BBC revealed CCTV footage of an autistic pupil being brutally restrained by staff in a seclusion room at a school in Leeds.